EpicEric/yazip-motivation/README.md

 There are actually a handful of reasons:

-- A YAML library conformant with spec 1.2 can read any valid JSON, YAML or YAZip, which means clients parsing API data as YAML do not need to be updated if the server decides to migrate from one format to another.
+- A YAML library conformant with spec 1.2 can read any valid JSON, YAML or YAZip alike.
-- YAZip automatically eliminates redundancy from both keys and values, which is a common occurrence in a single API call that returns multiple objects.
+- YAZip automatically eliminates redundancy from both keys and values, which is a common occurrence in a single API call that returns multiple objects in a list.
-- Like YAML, YAZip lets you include several documents in a single file, which means we can even have interdocument compression.
-Some file-specific mechanisms can be used if working on a filesystem.
+- Like YAML, YAZip lets you include several documents in a single file, which means we could even have interdocument compression.
+- Protobuf uses a message descriptor, which is shared between the server and the client, to properly encode data; while YAZip is schemaless.
+- Protobuf requires a specific library and code to encode/decode, while YAZip can be read by any YAML 1.2 library, which is already implemented as a library in basically all popular programming languages.
 - Unlike Protobuf, YAZip can be read directly by a human person (albeit with some difficulty).

-- Protobuf uses a message descriptor, which is shared between the server and the client, to properly encode data; YAZip doesn't.
-- Protobuf requires a specific library and code to encode/decode, while YAZip can be read by any YAML 1.2 library, which is implemented in most of the popular programming languages' standard library.
+These features make YAZip an interesting choice for:

+- APIs that feed a lot of structured data to clients, are already using JSON/YAML, and/or plan to migrate from one of these formats to YAZip and back, since YAML 1.2 can read all three formats alike.
+- Compressing multiple files with structured data in a filesystem, when using file-specific mechanisms. _// TODO: Start discussing strategies on this_
+- An alternative to JWT (or other JSON-centric projects) that wants to use YAZip instead of JSON to decrease document sizes.

 ## Examples

 Disclaimer: For handling JSON, I've used [JSONCompare](https://jsoncompare.com/).
 For handling Protobuf, I've used [JSON to Protobuf Creator](https://www.site24x7.com/tools/json-to-protobuf.html) and [depene/js-protobuf-encode-decode](https://github.com/depene/js-protobuf-encode-decode).
+For YAML validation, I've used [JSON to YAML](https://www.json2yaml.com/).

 ### Minimal structured data